Wayne Thiebaud 100: Paintings, Prints and Drawings

 In addition to painting, Thiebaud’s work spans drawings, watercolors and prints.
 He also beautifully renders people in figure studies and fully realized individuals on canvas, and over time, landscapes have appeared with increasing frequency in the artist's paintings and works on paper.

-Admission is free for Museum members and $12 for nonmembers.
-Discounts for military, college students, and seniors ($10); youth ages 5–17 ($7); and children four and younger (free) are available.
+Admission is free for Museum members and $10 for nonmembers.
+Military and seniors $7.
+College students and youth (5-17) $5.
+Children 4 and under are free.

 Wayne Thiebaud 100: Paintings, Prints and Drawings is organized by the Crocker Art Museum, Sacramento, California.
 The exhibition is sponsored locally in part by 2020 Exhibition Program Sponsors Taylor Cadillac and ProMedica, with additional support from the Ohio Arts Council, the TMA Ambassadors and the Rita B. Kern Foundation.